 |Looking back towards the eastern beach at Scawfell Island ||The nearly full moon rises over the hills above the beach |

 When we get back, Kelly decides to have an early shower and Michael has afternoon tea.
-He also transfer water to the two starboard tanks, filling the rear one.
-After Michael goes to the beach again, he has a shower and we then have sundowners on the back deck.
-This is a much more pleasant night than we have had for about two weeks.
+Later Michael goes to the beach again, and when he returns, he has a shower.
+We then have sundowners on the back deck.
+This is the most pleasant night we have had for about two weeks.